 Program Office Program Chair

 Ph.D.
-S434 Rhee, Inbok
+S341 Baek, Ji Sun

 MPP S340 Shadikhodjaev, Sherzod

-MDP S415 Lee, Changkeun
+MDP S344 Joo, Yu Min

-MPM S445 Liu, Cheol
+MPM S427 Lee, Junesoo

-- (3) Registration Period: Students should register for courses during the designated period. - 4) Methods of Registration: Students may only register for courses online.
+- 3 Registration Period: Students should register for courses during the designated period. - 4 Methods of Registration: Students may only register for courses online.
 Please refer to the "How to Register for Courses" section for further information. - (5) Class Size: KDI School limits the number of students in each class in order to maximize the quality of learning.
 For concentration courses, course capacity is set at a minimum of 6 students; for core courses, the number of students can exceed 30.
 Please remember that course registration is done on a first-come first-serve basis, and once a course is full, students will not be able to register online.
-If a course has less than 6 students, it will not be offered in that term. - Note: Due to the limit on course size, some students tend to register first and cancel later if they decide not to take the course.
-This kind of behavior takes away opportunities from those who are serious about taking the course and causes inconvenience not only to the students, but also the administration.
+If a course has fewer than 6 students, it will not be offered that term. - Note: Due to the limit on course size, some students tend to register first and cancel later if they decide not to take the course.
+This kind of behavior takes away opportunities from those who are serious about taking the course and causes inconvenience not only to the students, but the administration as well.
 We would like to ask students, therefore, to choose their courses carefully and make sure that they register for the appropriate number of credits for a given term.

 - 6 Registration Confirmation: Once a student finishes the course registration, he/she needs to make sure that the registration has been completed, and confirm the courses before attending classes by checking the course confirmation menu in MIS. - (7) Add/Drop Period: Registration changes are only allowed during the first week after classes begin.
 This is to ensure that classes run smoothly and students adapt to the environment as quickly as possible.
 After this period, students may not change their course registration.
 Please consult with the designated academic advisor or instructor for information and advice before making any changes.
 Attendance will count during the add/drop period. - (8) Course Drop (online): Should a student decide to drop a course within the first three weeks after classes begin, he/she may fill out the course drop form, and submit it through MIS.
 In this case, the cancellation will not appear on the official transcript. - (9) Course Withdrawal (online): Should a student decide to withdraw from a class after the first four weeks but within the first six weeks after classes begin, he/she may fill out the withdrawal form and submit it through MIS.
-In this case, a "W" will appear on the official transcript; however, it will not affect the GPA. - 1 Attendance: Students have to attend a minimum of 5/6 of each course they are enrolled in to receive credits and grades for the courses.
-Students have to tag their ID card or QR code (mobile application) on the kiosk in front of class room when entering their classroom. - The kiosk will be activated 30 minutes before beginning the class
+In this case, a "W" will appear on the official transcript; however, it will not affect the GPA. - (10) Course Re-registration (online): Should a student who has previously earned an F grade decide to retake the course, he/she can register for the same subject during the registration period.
+Only one opportunity is allowed per course, and the retaken course grade can be at most an A-. - 1 Attendance: Students have to attend a minimum of 5/6 of each course they are enrolled in to receive credits and grades for the courses.
+Students have to tag their ID card or QR code (mobile application) at the kiosk in front of the class room when entering their classroom.
+The kiosk will be activated 30 minutes before the beginning of the class